Albanian leader's Serbia visit signals progress and challenges

 | PRESEVO Serbia

-PRESEVO Serbia Albania's prime minister said he wanted to open a new chapter in relations with Serbia during an unprecedented visit to ethnic kin in the country on Tuesday, a trip symbolic of how far the region has come since the wars of the 1990s.
+PRESEVO Serbia Albania's prime minister paid an unprecedented visit on Tuesday to ethnic kin in part of Serbia that was the site of a 2001 insurgency, a trip symbolic of how far the region has come since the wars of the 1990s.

-A heavy police presence in the southern Serbian area he visited, which saw an Albanian insurgency in 2001, highlighted how sensitive the event was for Belgrade, which continues to struggle with the integration of ethnic minorities.
+A heavy police presence highlighted how sensitive the visit was for Serbia, which is striving to join the European Union but continues to struggle with the integration of ethnic minorities that complain of discrimination.

-But the trip was soon disrupted by a public spat between Rama and his Serbian counterpart, Aleksandar Vucic, over the independence of Kosovo, a former Serbian province populated mainly by ethnic Albanians.
+But what had been billed as marking a new chapter in Balkan history descended into a public spat between Rama and his Serbian counterpart, Aleksandar Vucic, over the independence of Kosovo, a former Serbian province populated mainly by ethnic Albanians.

 While Rama's visit reflected the progress made over the past 15 years, the row demonstrated the depth of differences that remain between the two nations as they each seek to join the EU.